markeyser/cookiecutter-collabora/docs/tutorials/ruff-linter.md

 members are actively involved in maintaining the code quality and are aware of the coding standards enforced by our Ruff configuration.

+!!! warning "Branch Protection with Ruff"

+    To ensure code quality, we need to protect the main branch with branch protection rules.
+This setup requires that all code must pass Ruff linting checks before being merged into the main branch.
+While you can push code to your feature branches even if it fails linting, merging into main is blocked until all linting errors are resolved.
+This approach mimics pre-commit hooks, maintaining a clean and compliant main branch.
+Developers should run Ruff locally and fix issues before pushing code for review.

 ### Example: GitHub Action Log for Linting Errors

 When a developer pushes code or creates a pull request, the GitHub